soldatsm/Prokaryotic_Genome_Downloader/README.md

 `python ./ncbi_downloader.py -h`

-It will open mannual in the terminal and show avalable options.
+It will open manual in the terminal and show available options.

 ## Outputs

 Three folders:
 1. assemblies -- Folder with all files from FTP/NCBI DATASETS
-2. proteomes -- .faa files for in silico proteomes.
-Name contains microorganim name
+2. proteomes -- .faa files for in silica proteomes.
+Name contains microorganism name
 3. nucleotides -- .fna file from genome

 ## Mention